protojour/domain-engine/README.md

 Every feature must be properly tested and every encountered bug must have a regression test.

-Every language feature must have a test in `ontol-compiler/tests/compiler-integration`.
+Every ONTOL language feature must have a test in `ontol-compiler/tests/compiler-integration`.

 Tests must use the `test_log::test` attribute for proper tracing.